Shakthivelms8/dp-420-cosmos-db-dev/instructions/16-measure-performance.md

 |Customer Password|2.83|
 |**Total RU/s**|**8.49**|

-## Measure performance of embedded entities
+## Task 07: Measure performance of embedded entities

 Now we're going to query for the same information but with the entities embedded in a single document.